Dunklas/Dunklas.github.io/content/posts/coding/introducing-tower-oauth2-resource-server.md

 draft: true
 ---

+**TLDR:** I've built a middleware for handling JWT authorization.
+It's written for the rust ecosystem and supports many popular web frameworks such as [axum](https://crates.io/crates/axum), [salvo](https://crates.io/crates/salvo/) and [tonic](https://crates.io/crates/tonic).
+It's called **tower-oauth2-resource-server** and you can find the source code on [github](https://github.com/Dunklas/tower-oauth2-resource-server).
+Feel free to use and contribute!

+---

 The last few months I have delved into the art of writing a REST API using rust.
 Specifically, I've used the [axum](https://crates.io/crates/axum) crate to do so.
 At a point, it was time to add authorization.